Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Success rate: 85% with a 7–8-day ascent

-The Tarangire National Park is elephant paradise: the largest herds in East Africa gather around the Tarangire River during the dry season, in a landscape of ancient baobabs and ochre savannahs.
-Lake Manyara, at the foot of the Great Rift, amazes with its diversity: flamingos, pelicans, hippos, and the famous tree-climbing lions—a very rare behavior worldwide.
-These two parks are the ideal prelude to Tanzania’s northern circuit.
+Tarangire National Park is elephant paradise: the largest herds in East Africa gather around the Tarangire River in the dry season, in a landscape of ancient baobabs and ochre savannas.
+Lake Manyara, at the foot of the Great Rift, amazes with its diversity: flamingos, pelicans, hippos, and the famous tree-climbing lions—a behavior that is extremely rare worldwide.
+These two parks are the ideal prelude to the northern Tanzania circuit.

 Explore for: